Josephine Baker

 It was in France that Baker’s involvement in World War II began.
 She found much more fame and respect in France than she had in America, and it had become her home.
 Both before and during the war, she defended that home.
 While she was far too well-known to be a soldier, she was just well-known enough to be a spy.
 While touring, Baker would write information she had gathered on her music sheets in invisible ink and smuggle it across borders in her underwear, counting on her fame to save her from being strip-searched.
 She had a close relationship with her spy handler, the two beginning an open relationship where they returned to each other as close confidants.
 When her health troubles began during the war, she would use her bedridden position to set up a secure place for her and her handler to run their covert operations, as no one could be suspected of nefarious activities just because they visited the famous Josephine Baker in the hospital.

-Baker would also be vocally anti-Nazi throughout the war, refusing to preform in Paris once it was occupied.
+Baker would also be vocally anti-Nazi throughout the war, refusing to perform in Paris once it was occupied.
 When she found a friend of hers had begun doing so, she refused to allow him to visit her in the hospital.
 In response he began a rumour that Josephine had died, to which she responded:

 “There has been a slight error, I am much too busy to die.”